aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    In an end-to-end network slicing scenario such as 5G network slicing
    {{TS.28.530-3GPP}}, an IETF network slice {{?I-D.ietf-teas-ietf-network-slices}}
-   provides the required connectivity between different entities in RAN and CN segments of an end-to-end network slice, with a specific performance commitment.An IETF network slice could be composed of network slices from multiple technological and adminstrative domains.
+   provides the required connectivity between other different segments of an end-to-end network slice, such as the Radio Access Network (RAN) and the Core Network (CN) segments, with a specific performance commitment.
+An IETF network slice could be composed of network slices from multiple technological and adminstrative domains.
 For OTN network domains, an IETF network slice may be realized by means of slicing OTN network resources, e.g. ODU time slots, to achieve desired performance commitments.

 # Framework for OTN slicing

    An OTN slice is an OTN virtual network topology connecting a number of OTN endpoints using a set of shared or dedicated OTN network resources to satisfy specific service level objectives (SLOs).
+   An OTN slice can encompass access links, intra-domain paths, and inter-domain links.
-An OTN slice may include multiple endpoints, each of which may be associated with a set of physical or logical resources, e.g. optical port or time slots, at the access link termination point (TP) of an OTN network domain.
+   An OTN slice may include multiple endpoints with each associated with a set of physical or logical resources, e.g. optical port or time slots, at the access link termination point (TP) of an OTN network domain.
 For multi-domain OTN networks, an OTN slice may be realized by multiple OTN segment slices and the endpoints of a segment slice may be associated with physical or logical resources at corresponding inter-domain link termination points.

-   OTN slices may be preconfigured by the management plane and presented to the client via the northbound interface (NBI), or they may be dynamically provisioned by a higher layer slice controller, e.g. an IETF network slice controller (IETF NSC) through the NBI.
+   OTN slices may be pre-configured by the management plane and presented to the customer via the northbound interface (NBI), or they may be dynamically provisioned by a higher layer slice controller, e.g. an IETF network slice controller (IETF NSC) through the NBI.
+The OTN slice is provided by a service provider to a customer to be used as though it was part of the customer's own networks.

+   OTN slices may be abstracted differently depending on the requirement contained in the configuration provided by the slice customer.
+Whereas the customer requests an OTN slice to provide connectivities between specified endpoints, the OTN slice can be abstracted as a set of endpoint-to-endpoint links, with each link formed by an end-to-end tunnel across the underlying OTN networks.
+The resources associated with each link of the slice is reserved and commissioned in the underlying physical network upon the completion of configuring the OTN slice, and all the links are active.
+An OTN slice can also be abstracted as an abstract topology when the customer reqeuests the slice to share resources between multiple endpoints and to use the resources on demand.
+   The abstract topology may consist of virtual nodes and virtual links, and their associated resources are reserved but not comissioned across the underlying OTN networks.
+The customer can later commission resources within the slice dynamically using the NBI provided by the service provider.
+Those means to abstract an OTN slice is similar to the Virtual Network (VN) concept defined for higher-level interfaces in {{!I-D.ietf-teas-actn-vn-yang}}, where the connectivity-based slice abstraction corresponds to VN Type 1 and the resource-based slice abstraction corresponds to VN type 2.

+   A particular resource in an OTN network, such as a port or link, may be sliced with one of the two granularity levels:

+   -  Link-based slicing, where a link and its associated link termination points (LTPs) are dedicatedly allocated to a particular OTN slice.

+   -  Tributary-slot based slicing, where multiple OTN slices share the same link by allocating different OTN tributary slots in different granularities.

+   Furthemore, an OTN switch is typically fully non-blockable switching at the lowest ODU container granularity, it is desirable to specify just the total number of tributary slots in the lowest granularity (e.g. ODU0), when configuring tributary-slot based slicing on links and ports internal to an OTN network.
+In multi-domain OTN network scenarios where separate OTN slices are created on each of the OTN networks and are stitched at inter-domain OTN links, it is necessary to specify matching tributary slots at the endpoints of the inter-domain links.
+In some real network scenarios, OTN network resources including tributary slots are managed explicitly by network operators for network maintenance considerations.
+Therefore an OTN slice controller shall support configuring an OTN slice with both options.

    An OTN slice controller (OTN-SC) is a logical function responsible for the life-cycle management of OTN slices instantiated within the corresponding OTN network domains.
-The OTN-SC provides technology-specific interfaces at its north bound (OTN-SC NBI) to allow a higher-layer slice controller or an orchestrator to configure OTN slices with OTN-specific network resources.
-The logical function within the OTN-SC is responsible for translating OTN slice configurations received into concrete slice
-   realization which can be understood and provisioned by the network
+The OTN-SC provides technology-specific interfaces at its north bound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC), or an orchestrator, to configure OTN slices with OTN-specific network resources.
+The OTN-SC interfaces at the south bound using the MDSC-to-PNC interface (MPI) with a Physical Network Controller (PNC) or Multi-Domain Service Orchestrator (MDSC), as defined in the ACTN control framework {{?RFC8453}}.
+The logical function within the OTN-SC is responsible for translating OTN slice configurations received into concrete slice realization which can be understood and provisioned at the south bound by the PNC or MDSC.

-   controller at the south bound.
+   When realizing OTN slices, the OTN-SC may translate a connectivity-based OTN slice into a set of end-to-end tunnels using the Traffic-engineering(TE) tunnel interface defined in
+   {{!I-D.ietf-teas-yang-te}}.
+For a resource-based OTN slices, the OTN-SC may transate the abstract topology representing the slice into a colored graph on an abstract TE topology using the TE topology interface defined in {{!RFC8795}}.

-   OTN-SC NBI is technology-specific, while the IETF NSC-NBI is technology- agnostic.
-An IETF NSC may translate its customer's technology-agnostic slice request into an OTN slice request and utilize the OTN-SC NBI to realize and IETF network slice, or alternatively, it may translate the slicing request into connection provisioning commands and communication directly with the underlying network controller to realize the slice.
+   The OTN-SC NBI is technology-specific, while the IETF NSC-NBI is technology- agnostic.
+An IETF NSC may translate its customer's technology-agnostic slice request into an OTN slice request and utilize the OTN-SC NBI to realize the IETF network slice.
+Alternatively, the IETF NSC may translate the slicing request into tunnel or topology configuration commands and communicate directly with the underlying PNC or MDSC to provision the IETF network slice.

    {{fig-slice-interfaces}} illustrates the OTN slicing control hierarchy and the positioning of the OTN slicing interfaces.